FrancoRamirezz/Sentiment-Analysis/README.md

 # Sentiment-Analysis Machine Learning
 On March 10 the famous Silicon Bank crashed causing much reaction.
 Some were polarizing, and some were not so much.
-Understanding how individuals react to the news is very important in developing better insights into the individual mind
+Understanding sentiment analysis allows machine learning to predict what emotion was displayed in the text.
+The emotions consisted ofpositive, negative, and neutral
-The dataset incorporates info from X(formerly Twitter)the reactions positive, negative, or neutral
+The dataset incorporates info from X(formerly Twitter)

 <img width="761" alt="Screenshot 2023-11-13 at 6 38 40 PM" src="https://github.com/FrancoRamirezz/Sentiment-Analysis/assets/96508706/5972684d-086c-4ceb-be2c-610a6ee3ffc1">